KomeCodes/JavaScript30/05-FlexPanelGallery/readme.md

 Anyhoo!
 This project is my one of my favs so far.
 It was a good reminder of the beauty that is CSS 🙇🏾‍♀️ .
 This is also my first time feeling comfortable with flexbox because it reminded me of what "flex: 1;" actually does, Haha!
 I never seem to remember that it existed so I've been sticking to CSS Grids, until now.
 I also don't know when I'll remind which of the justifys* is for which.
 Is it justify-content or items.
 I always have to google this 😭  or just keep trying all until one works 🥴 .

 For this project, I followed the usual process by watching the video once then replicating it.
 It was going smoothly until I was stuck for some hours trying to figure out why the transformed paragraphs stopped falling into place after I added the transitionend event listener.
 Then, it occurred to me to change the e.propertyName to event.propertyName.
 Ok, I googled it first, but yeah.
-This going to google why using "e" works sometimes but some other times, it doesnt.
+I am still going to learn why using "e" works sometimes but other times, it doesnt.

 ## About the adjustments I made